MauroDataMapper/docs/docs/rest-api/introduction.md

 ---
 title: REST API Introduction
-summary: This page explains the purpose and architecture of the Metadata Catalogue REST API.
+summary: This page explains the purpose and architecture of the Mauro Data Mapper REST API.
 authors:
     - James Welch
 date: 19th Aug 2019
 ---

-The Metadata Catalogue API conforms to standard [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) principles.
+The **Mauro Data Mapper API** conforms to standard [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) principles.
 The API has resource-oriented URLs, accepts XML and JSON body content (or form-encoded parameters where applicable), and can return data in XML or JSON formats.
 Each call uses standard HTTP response codes, authentication, and verbs.